ByteSumoLtd/TrendCalculus-lua/README.md

 The code should work with zero dependencies.
 Execute it using luajit, lua 5.1 or lua 5.2.
-It should run out the box as is.
+It should run out the box as is once you can execute lua on the command line.

 Note:
 pl.lapp, csv, and date all all luarocks that I have embedded in this code already as part of the release.